Hgoatly/Discover-Skane/testing.md

 5. I have booked a holiday to Skåne, and I want to find out where there are some beaches, so that I can enjoy a seaside break.
 7. I want to find out whether there are any nice beaches in Skåne, so that I know whether to book a beach holiday there.

-- Navigate to the 'Beautiful Beaches' section of the website.
+- Navigate to the 'Beautiful Beaches' section of the website by clicking on the 'Beautiful Beaches' navbar link, or by scrolling down the page.

   - **Test Case 1**:
     - Ensure that the 'East Coast', 'West Coast' and 'South Coast' images show pictures of beaches.